 To secure an app against attack, it’s necessary to identify and harden these vulnerable areas through methods such as code obfuscation and to use advanced cryptographic keys.

-Hackers can use exploits or malicious mobile code to modify a system to mask its presence.
+Hackers can use exploits or malicious mobile code to .
 This can be done using rootkits or by altering proxy configurations for the device or app.
 With its activity hidden, the hacker can steal information or monetize the device by having it make unauthorized calls or payments.

 As apps and mobile code technologies become more complex, the reliance on operating system updates to secure the app’s server-side processes creates a major vulnerability.
 The server-side of an app is a major target for hackers as it delivers a much wider base of access and allows the injection of malicious mobile codes, which can affect all app users.
 Unfortunately, the mobile code technologies and precautions which are necessary to keep it secure are too often overlooked or not understood properly.